-Windward Community College (Windward CC) has a program-to-program articulation with UH Hilo for Astronomy and Geology, which spells out the requirements for Windward CC students who wish to earn a BS degree in either discipline from UH Hilo.
-For more information on which Windward CC classes will transfer directly into the Astronomy BS degree program at UH Hilo contact Dr. Joseph Ciotti at 808-236-9111 or the Office of Academic Affairs at 808-235-7422.
-For more information on which Windward CC classes will transfer directly into the Geology BA and BS degree programs at UH Hilo contact Dr. Floyd McCoy at 808-236-9115 or the Office of Academic Affairs at 808-235-7422.
-For other articulated programs, such as Creative Media or Hawaiian-Pacific Studies at UH West Oʻahu, please see a counselor.
+Windward Community College has a program-to-program articulation with UH Hilo for Astronomy and Geology, which spells out the requirements for Windward Community College students who wish to earn a BS degree in either discipline from UH Hilo.
+For more information on which Windward Community College classes will transfer directly into either the Astronomy BS degree program or the Geology BA and BS degree programs at UH Hilo, please contact a counselor.